 We all ask ourselves, what is the ROI (Return On Investment) of our campaigns.
 Return On Ad Spend provides precisely that information.
 You are able to see for every $ spent on your campaign, how much revenue you are getting in return.
 In order to track this, you need to assign a value to each conversion.

-If you are an ecommerce business, your actual revenue can be tracked by Adwords campaigns.
+If you are an eCommerce (Best eCommerce Solutions) business, your actual revenue can be tracked by Adwords campaigns.
 Adwords can then also report which keyword in your campaign is driving maximum revenue and ROI.
 Not only can your campaigns track ROAS, but your campaigns can also bid on ROAS basis.

 Ask your PPC agency that you would now like to: